-The Club had a positive net operating cash flow of \$1.2 million during the 2022 financial year, net assets of \$17.3 million and a net current asset position of \$2.1 million at reporting date.
+The Club had a positive net cash flow of \$1.3 million during the 2023 financial year and net assets of \$18.1 million and a net current asset position of \$3.3 million at reporting date.
 The consolidated financial report has been prepared on the basis that the Club is going concern.
-The going concern basis is considered appropriate as due to the current cash balance of \$4.9 million and the seasonal nature of the Club's activities.
-It expects to continue to generate sufficient funds in the next quarter from membership, reserved seat sales, fundraising and sponsorship to meet its debts as and when they become due and payable and continue to fund its operations.
+The going concern basis is considered appropriate as due to the current cash balance of \$6.2 million and the seasonal nature of the Club's activities, it expects to continue to generate sufficient funds in the next year from membership, reserved seat sales, fundraising and sponsorship to meet its debts as and when they become due and payable and continue to fund its operations.

-The Clubs ability to operate through the Covid-19 pandemic which had an unprecedented impact on the AFL industry, demonstrates the ability to respond quickly to mitigate financial impact and protect the Clubs assets, under any unfavourable economic environment.
+The Clubs ability to operate through the COVID-19 pandemic which had an unprecedented impact on the AFL industry, along with reduced stadium capacity, demonstrates the ability to respond quickly to mitigate financial impact and protect the Clubs assets, under any unfavourable economic environment.

-The Directors have assessed the financial performance and financial position of the Club at 31 October 2022, together with the Club's ongoing operating activities and anticipated future cash flows from operations, committed and planned AFL distributions and financing arrangements.
+The Directors have assessed the financial performance and financial position of the Club at 31 October 2023, together with the Club's ongoing operating activities and anticipated future cash flows from operations, committed and planned AFL distributions and financing arrangements.
 The Directors have concluded that the going concern basis of accounting continues to be appropriate and that cash flows and financing activities are expected to be available to the Club for the purposes of capital and operational investment in the next 12 months.